SJV-S/OpenCelerator/README.md

 - Share this tool with others who might find it useful.
 - If you use this in an official capacity, please acknowledge by linking to my GitHub: https://github.com/SJV-S/OpenCelerator

 I am also looking for work!
 I have a PhD in behavior analysis and obviously know a little bit about coding.
-Happy to relocate.
+Able to relocate on short notice.
 Will share CV upon request.<br>